Blower Door Tests 101: Everything you need to know

 Who can do blower door tests?

-There are a few different certifying authorities for blower door tests.
+There are two different certifying authorities for blower door tests.
 When you’re looking for a contractor to inspect your home and run these tests you want to make sure they are certified by the Building Performance Institute (BPI) or by RESNET as a HERS rater.
 You can find contractors near you by clicking on the organization name.